 Firewarriors in either Strike teams or Breacher teams compete with Kroot squads in that they are also a candidate for forming the troop choice in a T’au Empire detachment and hence in fulfilling one of the detachments which grant more Command Points.
 Kroot hold the advantage in unit size, cost, and deployment versatility.
 Fire warriors by contrast are more resilient model-for-model, have better equipment and better synergy with some T’au characters.

 Pathfinders have a similar redeployment rule to the Kroot and fill a similar role of light infantry in a T’au force.
 Pathfinders are better equipped than Kroot with their basic weapons, including the valuable Markerlight, and can be upgraded into strong shooting units if required.
-Kroot are cheaper model-for-model and with larger unit sizes may have an advantage in screening roles or in capturing objectives.
+Kroot are cheaper model-for-model and with larger unit sizes may require fewer deployment drops while retaining an advantage in screening roles or in capturing objectives.

 The more bestial relatives of the Kroot Carnivores are even cheaper per model (in Power level or Points, not in actual currency when purchasing them) and can compete strongly in any role where being a cheap disposable unit is relevant.
-Kroot Hounds are fast moving and are slightly more hard-hitting in assault than their bipedal relatives.
+Kroot Hounds are fast moving and are slightly more hard-hitting in assault than their bipedal relatives, they are very strong in the Screening and Counter-assault roles.
 The Kroot Carnivore unit is more of an all rounder with a balance of shooting and combat capability.

 Tactical Drones are an excellent unit that will form the basis of many T’au forces, with their advantages in durability and outright firepower they compete strongly with any of the infantry choices available to a commander.
-In a screening or reserve denial role Kroot Carnivores retain their advantages of slightly larger numbers and the ability to move beyond the deployment zone before the first player turn
+In a screening or reserve denial role Kroot Carnivores retain their advantages of larger numbers - and hence fewer deployment drops - and the ability to move beyond the deployment zone before the first player turn.

 Kroot are fragile light infantry, and although they have higher Weapon Skill than most Tau units in close combat, will struggle against many units in melee unless they strike first.
 They are vulnerable to assault and anti-infantry shooting.